Microtonal features for composers - Intro

 Just about any kind of composition - you aren't limited to solo music for instance.

-It can be used for compositions with several polyphonic instruments playing at once, all at different stereo pan locations, with different effects for each instrument, and so on.
-This all happens in an automatic fashion - you don't need to do anything special.
+Tune Smithy can be used for compositions with several polyphonic instruments playing at once, all at different stereo pan locations, with different effects for each instrument, and so on.
+This all happens in an automatic fashion - you don't need to do anything special or techy yourself.

 You just need to run the Out Device Capabilities wizard to make sure your device is being used optimally.
 Tune Smithy will then automatically do all the channel remapping and send all the necessary midi messages to all the output channels to make it work as expected.